 What Causes Diabetes in the First Place?

 It's certainly true that you can inherit a tendency toward developing diabetes—that's one reason why it tends to run in families.
 Type 2 diabetes is also more common in people who belong to certain ethnic groups.
 But genetics apparently aren't the whole story, since many people who are predisposed to developing diabetes never do.
 And the incidence of type 2 diabetes, once considered a disease of adults, has climbed dramatically in the last 30 years among adults and children, even though our collective gene pool hasn't changed.
 Clearly, the environment in which we live plays a critical role—and that environment, experts say, has made it much easier to develop diabetes by making it all too easy to become overweight.

 Call it the flip side of affluence: in recent decades food has become cheaper, more abundant and always within reach, while at the same time, computerization of our work and leisure time gives us fewer reasons to move our bodies.
-As a result, we're eating more, and moving less, than ever: at last count, Americans' average food intake had increased by about 150 calories per day, and around one in five adults reported getting little or no physical activity.
+As a result, we're eating more, and moving less, than ever.
 At 3,500 calories per pound, these extra daily calories can result in a gain of 15 pounds per year!
 Many experts fault this so-called "obesigenic" environment for the finding that nearly two-thirds of American adults are now classified as overweight or obese.

 Since both overweight and lack of exercise are key risk factors for developing diabetes, it's not surprising that the prevalence of diabetes has grown alarmingly, along with the obesity rate.
 Both have become epidemics.